 Introduction:

-The brake system of a truck has three main functions: reducing speed, bringing to a stop, and holding stationary when parked.
-It differs from a passenger car because it uses pneumatic systems instead of hydraulics.
-The brakes are controlled through air from the pedal and the parking brake handle.
+A truck brake system has three main functions: reduce speed, bring the vehicle to a stop, and keep it stationary when parked.
+It differs from a passenger car because it uses pneumatics instead of hydraulics.
+The brakes are actuated by air from the pedal and the parking brake lever.

-Heavy commercial vehicles and mobile machinery have air brakes, where the subsystems consist of:
+Heavy commercial vehicles and mobile machinery use air brakes, where the subsystems consist of:

 - service brake